WilliamWelsh/ARK-Invest-Bot/README.md

 ### Overview
 This Discord bot will automatically convert ARK's daily trade notifcation emails into a pretty image and send it to any Discord channel that has subscribed to it.

-## Setting up
+## Getting Notifications
-[Click here to invite the bot to your server](https://discord.com/api/oauth2/authorize?client_id=811803089853874226&permissions=117760&scope=bot).
+[Click here to follow on Twitter, and turn notifcations on](https://twitter.com/ARKInvestTrades), and [Click here to invite the bot to your server](https://discord.com/api/oauth2/authorize?client_id=811803089853874226&permissions=117760&scope=bot).
 To start getting notifications, go to the channel you want the messages to arrive in and do `!ark subscribe`.
 You must be an administrator of the server.

 ### Commands
 `!ark` View available commands.